tomato42/tls13-spec/draft-ietf-tls-tls13.md

   {{the-security-parameters}} for formal definition.)

 resumption master secret
-: 48-byte secret shared between the client and server.
+: a secret shared between the client and server that can be used as a PSK in future connections.
 {:br }

 These items are then used to create security parameters for use by the record layer when protecting application data.
-Many connections can be instantiated using the same session through the resumption feature of the TLS Handshake Protocol.
+Many connections can be instantiated using the same session using a PSK established in an initial handshake.

 ##  Alert Protocol